DoxaNurse/LITA_Capstone-Projects/README.md

 ![Screenshot (58)](https://github.com/user-attachments/assets/51098c4c-eff9-4221-8896-fff517911420)

-- **Hughest Perfroming Products**This table indicates the highest performing product in sales with the product being shoes and shirt going after with a difference of about 150,000 whilst the other analysis reveals that Hat consistently outperforms other products in terms of quantity sold with shoes trailing behind with about 5,000 difference.
+- **Highest Perfroming Products**This table indicates the highest performing product in sales with the product being shoes and shirt going after with a difference of about 150,000 whilst the other analysis reveals that Hat consistently outperforms other products in terms of quantity sold with shoes trailing behind with about 5,000 difference.

 ![Screenshot (59)](https://github.com/user-attachments/assets/20ecb298-17f0-4134-8b08-57ac4843a2eb)
 ![Screenshot (62)](https://github.com/user-attachments/assets/435218b3-0892-4f7e-ba6e-35f537ba453d)